clemencehuang/memoryGame/README.md

 In the USA and England the game was known as Pairs, Pelmanism, or Concentration whilst in Switzerland it was a domino-like game named Zwillingsspiel.

 I liked the idea of taking this old-fashioned, globally popular game and making it available online.
-The mobile version allows you to play when out and about.

 ### Website Link
 [Memory Game](https://clemencehuang.github.io/memoryGame/)